 Grab a bargain!

 You can only make duty free purchases if you are travelling internationally.
-Therefore, you must present valid evidence of this, such as your passport and travel ticket.
+Therefore, you must present valid evidence of this, such as your passport and travel ticket, when purchasing duty-free items in store.
 Simple!

 The New Zealand allowances per adult are:

-- No more than 3 bottles of spirits (up to a maximum of 1.125 millilitre each)
+- No more than 3 bottles of spirits (up to a maximum of 1.125 millilitres each)